ak24watch/Graph-Deeplearning/README.md

 ```sh
 python GAT/umapplot.py
 ```

 ### Here is an example of the learned model emb  visualization for the CiteSeer dataset:

 ![Node Embeddings Visualization - CiteSeer](GAT/umap_projection_citeseer.png)

 ### Here is an example of the learned model emb visualization for the Cora dataset:

 ![Node Embeddings Visualization - Cora](GAT/umap_projection_cora.png)

+### If you like this implementation, please give it a star on GitHub!

 ## License